Painful intelligence: What AI can tell us about human suffering: Reducing expectation of rewards

-Buddhist philosophy emphasizes the importance of understanding ``causality''.
+Buddhist philosophy further emphasizes the importance of understanding ``causality''.
 Such causality means that events in the world just follow from each other based on natural laws, for example those depicted in Figure~\ref{flowchart2.fig}.
 This thinking minimizes the importance of free will and the control that the agent can have over the world; it is related to what is called determinism in Western philosophy.
 I would think, therefore, that the Buddhist emphasis on what they call causality is just another viewpoint on uncontrollability; seeing such causality is one way of realizing that the world is uncontrollable.
-Stoic philosophers advocated the study of the natural sciences (which they simply called ``physics''), with a similar goal.\footnote{Causality is a topic of great current interest in AI \citep{pearl2009causality,peters2017elements,gershman2017reinforcement}.
+Stoic philosophers advocated the study of the natural sciences\citenew{sep-stoicism} (which they simply called ``physics''), with a similar goal.\footnote{Causality is a topic of great current interest in AI \citep{pearl2009causality,peters2017elements,gershman2017reinforcement}.
 However, the meaning of the term in AI is a bit different, and in particular, very specific: It is more about the difference between correlation and causality, and how an agent could learn that difference.
 In AI, understanding such causality will enable the agent to act more efficiently, increase its control of the world and the rewards it obtains, as well as better predict the rewards.
-In contrast, in Buddhism, understanding causality is about admitting the determinism of the world and minimizing the control of the agent and free will.
+In contrast, in Buddhism, understanding causality is about admitting the determinism of the world and minimizing the perceived control of the agent.
 Eventually, both these two kinds of ``understanding causality'' may reduce suffering in their own ways.
-Briefly, the AI kind of understanding means that you can find the optimal actions, while the Buddhist understanding means appreciating how little reward even those optimal actions bring. } Such a philosophy could be criticized on the grounds that it might lead to total inaction; this point will be discussed at the end of this chapter.
+Briefly, understanding causality in the AI sense means that you can find optimal actions and increase rewards, while the Buddhist understanding means appreciating how little reward even those optimal actions bring, thus reducing expectations. }